Consumer Medicine Information

 gradually increase your dose of AVONEX during the first 3 weeks of treatment.
 The

-designed for use with AVONEX solution for injection and attaches to the pre-filled
+for use with AVONEX solution for injection and attaches to the pre-filled syringe.

-syringe.
-The clip enables either a quarter, a half or a three-quarter dose of AVONEX
+The clip enables either a quarter, a half or a three-quarter dose of AVONEX to be

 Each AVOSTARTCLIP should be used once and then discarded along with any remaining